Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-In the singular case $N=1$ the heat flow only retains its non-local contribution due to the SN mode.
-Since all sites have the same temperature $T_\mathrm{mid}$, the dependence on the sites' temperature vanishes and we have $\dot{Q}=\kappa_0\left(T_\mathrm{S}^2-T_\mathrm{D}^2\right)/(M+1)$.
-This expression is identical to the non-interacting one, which may appear counterintuitive since here the local diffusive contribution vanishes.
-This is the consequence of successive power splittings by the islands, rerouting most of the heat flow emitted by the source towards it.
-When adding neutral modes, a given fraction of the heat flow does not undergo such redistribution and is instead diffused, leading to more power actually transmitted towards the drain.
-This appears in the power emission asymmetry in Eq. (\ref{power_right}), which does depend on $N$ indirectly through the temperature: on the left part of the chain, the asymmetry is enhanced towards the drain for $N\geq 2$ since $T_k>T_\mathrm{mid}$ over a distance $\Delta\sim(M+1)^{1/2}$; meanwhile, it is reduced towards the source on the right part of the chain because $T_k<T_\mathrm{mid}$ over $\Delta$.
+In the singular case $N=1$ the heat flow retains its non-local contribution only due to the SN mode.
+Since all sites have the same temperature $T_\mathrm{mid}$, the dependence on the sites' temperature vanishes, and we have $\dot{Q}=\kappa_0\left(T_\mathrm{S}^2-T_\mathrm{D}^2\right)/(M+1)$, as shown in Fig. \ref{heat_flow}: heat does flow from source to drain despite the chain's thermal decoupling.
+This expression is identical to the non-interacting one, which appears counterintuitive since here the local diffusive contribution vanishes.
+This is the consequence of successive power splittings by the islands, rerouting most of the heat flow emitted by the source toward it.
+When adding neutral modes, a given fraction of the heat flow does not undergo such redistribution and is instead diffused, leading to more power actually transmitted toward the drain.
+This appears in the power emission asymmetry in Eq. (\ref{power_right}), which does depend on $N$ indirectly through the temperature: on the left part of the chain, the asymmetry is enhanced towards the drain for $N\geq 2$ since $T_k>T_\mathrm{mid}$ over a distance $\Delta\sim(M+1)^{1/2}$; meanwhile, it is reduced toward the source on the right part of the chain because $T_k<T_\mathrm{mid}$ over $\Delta$.
 One can write the heat flow between the source and the first island in the multichannel case $N\geq 2$, using the continuity of the heat flow and the temperature profile in the large chain limit $M\gg N$.
-Since $T_1^2\approx T_\mathrm{S}^2-\left(T_\mathrm{S}^2-T_\mathrm{D}^2\right)/2\Delta$, we obtain at lowest order:
+Since $T_1^2\approx T_\mathrm{S}^2-\left(T_\mathrm{S}^2-T_\mathrm{D}^2\right)/2\Delta$, we obtain at lowest order,